dexhek/Useful-3D-Files/README.md

 # Useful-3D-Files
-A repo that contains useful 3D files/projects for 3D printing designed by me
+A repo that contains useful 3D files/projects for 3D printing, designed by me